fiattt/genesis/readme.md

 ### 6. Output

 #### 6a.
 Directory Structure
-- When complete, the script will output several files into the "./data" directory.
+- When complete, the script will output several files into the `./data` directory.
 - Inside the `data` directory, will be a directory named after the period number you generated, for example: `./data/123.` If it's a final snapshot, into the `./data/final` directory.
-- Inside that directory, is directory named after an "index."
+- Inside that directory, is directory named after a numerical index.
 This is so that if you run it multiple times, you don't overwrite another snapshot.
-This functionality is intended for verification of determinism and for development purposes.
+- This functionality helps with verification of determinism and for development purposes.

 #### 6b.
 Files
 - `snapshot.csv` - This file contains the Ethereum Address, EOS Key and EOS Balance of every address that registered correctly with the contract, and has a balance greater than the value set by `snapshot_minimum_balance` (default:1)